Topics of plans for the section "Knowledge"

 e) analogy;

-a) material (subject)
+a) material (objective)

-b) perfect (logical)
+b) ideal (logical)

 6. Influence of the state of the country's economy on the possibility of using the modeling method.

-Mature of theories and concepts of historical development.
+Variety of theories and concepts of historical development.

-Place of history in the life of mankind:
+The place of history in the life of mankind:

 a) history and modernity;